 6.3.2.
 Measurement error

-The structure and the size of the questionnaire make it friendly to statistical interviewers and respondents.
-The questions are clearly stated using the appropriate language and terminology.
-Furthermore, the compiled guidelines cover analytically all the survey variables.
+The structure and the size of the questionnaire make it friendly to respondents.
+The questions are clearly stated using the appropriate language and terminology, furthermore, the compiled guidelines cover analytically all the survey variables.
 All the above ensure the fact that the collected questionnaires are complete and correctly filled in, thus eliminating any measurement errors.

-Any measurement errors which may take place during data collection, are identified by means of quality checks and are duly corrected.
+Any measurement errors which make take place during data collection, are identified by means of quality checks and are duly corrected.

 6.3.3.
 Non response error